 H3 Step 1: Choose Proper Location to Install HVLS Fans

 Presumably, you've already done the airflow mapping to determine the placement of your fans.
 Just to review, your HVLS fan will operate best in open areas where the air can move freely from your ceiling to your floor and outward in every direction.
 Never place your fan near a wall or other obstruction because this will inhibit the airflow and limit the effective coverage area.
-Your HVLS fans should be positioned 20 to 25 feet above the floor.
+Ideally, your HVLS fans should be positioned 20 to 30 feet above the floor, but acceptable performance has been demonstrated as low as 10 feet and as high as 50 feet.
 Extensions (or "downrods") can be used to achieve the best height for your fans.
-If you have a facility with an exceptionally tall ceiling, you'll need several fans that are spaced closely together to ensure you get enough air movement.
+If you have a facility with an exceptionally tall ceiling, you'll need several fans strategically placed throughout to ensure you get enough air movement.

 Other things to be aware of when planning your fan system:

-Do not mount the fan beneath area lighting, which can cause a strobe effect when the fan is operating.
+Do not mount the fan beneath a light source, which can cause a strobing effect when the fan is operating.

 Be mindful of blade clearances.
-Don't install an HVLS fan too close to things like the chains or wires supporting light fixtures – this can create a safety hazard.
-Blade clearance should equal 15% of your HVLS fan's diameter in every direction.
+Don’t install an HVLS fan too close to things like the chains or wires supporting light fixtures – this can create a safety hazard.
+Blade clearance should be at least 2 feet ’in every direction.

-When routing the fan's control cable, run it in a conduit or in a way that avoids lighting fixtures to avoid the possibility of signal noise and operational problems.
+When routing the fan’s control cable, run it in a conduit or in a way that avoids lighting fixtures to avoid the possibility of signal noise and operational problems.